Pontryagin-Bellman Differential Dynamic Programming for Low-Thrust Trajectory Optimization with Path Constraints: Numerical Examples

+The next transfer example is an L2 Halo orbit to an L1 Halo orbit with different Jacobi constant, subject to a minimum-radius constraint.
+Note that, as an alternative to enforcing a path constraint with PDDP, a near-optimal solution could also be obtained by imposing interior boundary conditions on the unconstrained trajectory (e.g., fixing the radius to the minimum value and the radial velocity to zero).
+The initial and final states, time of flight, and maximum thrust are the same as in Sec.VI of Ref.~\citenum{AzizJGCD}.
 First, we solve the minimum-fuel transfer \textit{without} imposing any path constraints.
 The entire trajectory is evenly distributed in time among 3 stages, which involves solving for $3\times7=21$ variables.
-As a comparison in Ref.~\citenum{AzizJGCD}, which employs an HDDP approach alongside a Sundman transformation, the same transfer is discretized into 120 stages, resulting in $120\times3=360$ variables to optimize.
+As a comparison in Ref.~\citenum{AzizJGCD} the same transfer is discretized into 120 stages, resulting in $120\times3=360$ variables to optimize.
 Then a constraint on the minimum distance to the Moon is enforced (i.e., $n_{c}=1$), as: